rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 Add a new Cloud Flow.
 ![2021-06-25_16-12-41](https://user-images.githubusercontent.com/7444929/123493154-a5c24280-d5e9-11eb-8399-9490a6296802.png)

 Setup for our Gmail trigger.
-Again if you havent created a new Application within the Google console you should do that now using the instructions located [here](https://docs.microsoft.com/en-us/connectors/gmail/#creating-an-oauth-client-application-in-google).
+Again if you haven't created a new Application within the Google console you should do that now using the instructions located [here](https://docs.microsoft.com/en-us/connectors/gmail/#creating-an-oauth-client-application-in-google).
 ![2021-06-25_16-14-53](https://user-images.githubusercontent.com/7444929/123493166-afe44100-d5e9-11eb-8da6-69d15274ad66.png)

 ![2021-06-25_16-24-09](https://user-images.githubusercontent.com/7444929/123493197-c4283e00-d5e9-11eb-8b68-92c885f76b76.png)